Specialized Website Strategy and Support for Creative Entrepreneurs

 Trade-Off #1: Complexity

 Frameworks like Elementor provide significant flexibility but come with increased complexity compared to the default WordPress content area.
 And for every other advanced tool we deploy, such as integrated CRM and email automation plugins, they each offer extensive options, often more than what is necessary, adding to the complexity.
 Navigating these options requires learning what to ignore, which can be its own learning curve.
-While the hard costs of software development are shifted to product developers, the learning curve is shifted back to the client.
+While the hard costs of software development are shifted to product developers, the learning curve does shifted back to the client.

 The HOLTER Strategic Solution